-These results are significant, as the synthetic \acrshort{pB} images are generated using \acrshort{mas}, which establishes a ground truth comparison between these \acrshort{forward} modeled \acrshort{pB} images and the underlying 3D electron density and magnetic field distribution from the same calculation, allowing us to test the accuracy of observational methods that approximate the orientation of the coronal \acrlong{B}, such as coronal segmentations.
-Comparing the orientation of plasma density features extrapolated by \acrshort{qraft} to the expected magnetic orientation from the model establishes a quantifiable measurement of the agreement between each.
-Furthermore, using \acrshort{qraft} to perform this comparison between the model populations described in section \ref{subsec:choosing_data_populations} vs the model's expected magnetic field orientation and then between the \acrlong{cor-1 pB} vs the same expected magnetic field orientation also provides a quantifiable measurement of the similarity between the data and model.
-Having the \acrshort{qraft} algorithm perform similarly on the \acrlong{ne central}, \acrlong{ne los}, \acrlong{forward pB}, and \acrlong{cor-1 pB} when compared to the expected orientation from the model suggests that the features segmented by \acrshort{qraft} represents coronal magnetic field structure within a reasonable error, and establishes a benchmark to measure the agreement between data and model.
+The synthetic \acrshort{pB} images generated using \acrshort{mas} establish a ground truth comparison between these \acrshort{forward} modeled \acrshort{pB} images and the underlying 3D electron density and magnetic field, allowing us to test the accuracy of observational methods that approximate the orientation of the coronal \acrlong{B}, such as coronal segmentations.
+Comparing the orientation of plasma density features extrapolated by \acrshort{qraft} to the model's expected magnetic orientation establishes a quantifiable measurement of the agreement between each.
+Having the \acrshort{qraft} algorithm perform similarly on the \acrshort{ne central}, \acrshort{ne los}, \acrshort{forward pB}, and \acrshort{cor-1 pB} when compared to the expected orientation from the model suggests that the features segmented by \acrshort{qraft} represents coronal magnetic field structure within a reasonable error, and establishes a benchmark to measure the agreement between data and model.